tkattkat/docs-to-markdown/README.md

 The module is organized into several components:

-- **FastLibraryDocAnalyzer**: Main class that orchestrates the analysis process
+- **DocsToMarkdown**: Main class that orchestrates the analysis process
 - **HtmlCompressor**: Optimizes HTML content for processing
 - **Utilities**:
   - **CacheManager**: Manages caching of scraped pages and summaries